KerenLab/CellTune-App/docs/documentation/getting-started/data-preparation/images.md

 ---
 ### Subregions / Masks

-Subregions (or binary masks) provide contextual histological information via pixel classifiers (e.g., smooth muscle masks to distinguish fibroblasts from vascular smooth muscle cells).
+Subregions (or binary masks) provide contextual histological information via pixel classifiers (e.g., smooth muscle vasculature masks to distinguish fibroblasts from vascular smooth muscle cells).

 These can be manually prepared or generated with pixel classification tools like Ilastik and QuPath (Under development is incorporating all of these into the GUI).